My Account

 T-T02.
 Presenting Asana & Organising the Class

 This subject identifies the key principles of presenting asanas and organising the class and considers how to reduce obstacles in the learning environment.
 Using the statements of BKS Iyengar as a guide we explore the questions and issues involved.
-This 7 part subject requires review of video classes and practice reflection and is a lifetime enrolment.
+This 7 part subject requires review of video classes and practice reflection.

 T-T03.
 Skill & Methods in teaching